Senior Executive Group

 - negotiate compacts with divisions regarding their research and teaching excellence strategies.

-SEG’s membership comprises the Vice-Chancellor (chair), all deputy vice-chancellors, the Chair of the Academic Board, proportional representation of each of the seven academic divisions (including the dean of each of the University’s 16 faculties), the Director of Human Resources and the Chief Financial Officer.
-A number of senior members of staff routinely attended SEG meetings to assist it with the conduct of its business and with the communication and implementation of its decisions.
+A number of senior members of staff routinely attend SEG meetings to assist with the conduct of its business and with the communication and implementation of its decisions.

 SEG’s decision-making is underpinned by a number of committees and divisional boards that undertake detailed analysis and planning in particular areas of expertise and interest.
 The work of these committees and divisional boards intersects at many points.